Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Introduction

-Because this regime in which phonons or electrons behave fluid-like, rather than diffusively, shares formal analogies with fluid dynamics, several theoretical works have attempted to predict geometry- or boundary-condition-induced signatures of hydrodynamic transport using continuum Navier-Stokes-like partial differential equations.
-In the sixties, \citet{gurzhi1968} coarse-grained the microscopic electron Boltzmann transport equation (eBTE) into continuum equations for hydrodynamic charge current and potential, which are still used nowadays to describe electron hydrodynamics \cite{tomadin_corbino_2014,Torre2015,bandurin2016,aharon-steinberg_direct_2022,varnavides_charge_2023}.
-Similarly, \citet{guyer1966solution}, \citet{PhysRevB.10.3546}, and others \cite{Sussmann_Thellung_1963,guyer1966solution,enz1968one,shklovskii1968,shklovskii1969} derived from the phonon Boltzmann transport equation (pBTE) continuum models for heat hydrodynamics.
-Some early works \cite{prohofsky_collective_1964,prohofsky_stimulated_1964,shklovskii1966} also analyzed how heat hydrodynamics (second sound) in semiconductors is influenced by the interactions between electrons and phonons, focusing on the transient regime and neglecting viscous effects.
+Because the hydrodynamic regime shares analogies with fluid dynamics, early theoretical works attempted to predict geometry- or boundary-condition-induced signatures of hydrodynamic transport using continuum Navier-Stokes-like partial differential equations.
+In the 1960s, \citet{gurzhi1968} coarse-grained the microscopic electron Boltzmann transport equation (eBTE) into continuum equations for hydrodynamic charge current and potential, which are still used nowadays to describe electron hydrodynamics \cite{tomadin_corbino_2014,Torre2015,bandurin2016,aharon-steinberg_direct_2022,varnavides_charge_2023}.
+Similarly, \citet{guyer1966solution}, \citet{PhysRevB.10.3546}, and others \cite{Sussmann_Thellung_1963,enz1968one,shklovskii1968,shklovskii1969} derived from the phonon Boltzmann transport equation (pBTE) continuum models for heat hydrodynamics.
+Some early works \cite{prohofsky_collective_1964,prohofsky_stimulated_1964,shklovskii1966} also analyzed the influence of electron-phonon interactions on second sound in semiconductors, focusing on the transient regime and neglecting viscous effects.